-OVERVIEW: The Proposed Committee Substitute for Senate Bill 385 makes the following changes to statutes related to motor vehicle dealers:
+OVERVIEW: Senate Bill 385 makes the following changes to statutes related to motor vehicle dealers:

-- > Allows an applicant for a sales representative license to engage in activities as a sales representative while the application is pending if certain conditions are met. - > Provides that a dealer is not liable for inaccuracies in third party vehicle history reports given to customers if the information was not provided to the preparer by the dealer. - > Allows a dealer to pay up to \$250 in consideration for a customer referral. - > Provides that a dealer is not in violation of military anti-discrimination law for not offering military members certain credit-related products that are offered to other customers. - Makes clarifying changes to title in transit provisions enacted last session.
+- > Allows an applicant for a sales representative license to engage in activities as a sales representative while the application is pending if certain conditions are met. - Provides that a dealer is not liable for inaccuracies in third party vehicle history reports given to customers if the information was not provided to the preparer by the dealer. - > Allows a dealer to pay up to \$250 in consideration for a customer referral. - > Provides that a dealer is not in violation of military anti-discrimination law for not offering military members certain credit-related products that are offered to other customers. - > Makes clarifying changes to title in transit provisions enacted last session.

-BILL ANALYSIS: The PCS for Senate Bill 385 makes the following changes to motor vehicle statutes:
+BILL ANALYSIS: Senate Bill 385 makes the following changes to motor vehicle statutes: